bensimkin/VendorConnect/README.md

    ```

    - Replace DB_DATABASE with the name of your database.
-   - Update DB_USERNAME and DB_PASSWORD according to your phpMyAdmin credentials.
+   - Update DB_USERNAME and DB_PASSWORD according to your phpMyAdmin credentials.# Git credentials configured